Vector Embeddings: The Foundation of Data Representation

 With all the talk about generative AI, the concepts behind what powers generative AI can be a little overwhelming.
 In this article we are going to focus on the one functional concept that powers the underlying cognitive ability of AI and provides machine learning models the ability to learn and grow, a vector embedding.

 A vector embedding, is at its core, the ability to represent a piece of data as a mathematical equation.
 Google’s definition of a vector embedding is “a way of representing data as points in n-dimensional space so that similar data points cluster together”.
-For people who have strong backgrounds in mathematics, I am sure these words make perfect sense, but for those of us that struggle with visual representations of mathematical concepts, this might sound like gibberish.
+For people who have strong backgrounds in mathematics, I am sure these words make perfect sense, but for those of us who struggle with visual representations of mathematical concepts, this might sound like gibberish.

-So let’s look at this another way, let’s say you have a bowl full of M&Ms that you like to snack on and your youngest offspring decides that they are going to be cleave and mix in a bowl full of Skittles candies.
-For those not necessarily familiar with these two things, M&Ms and Skittles are two colorful candy shelled treats that look very similar but one is chocolate and the other is citrus, two flavors that don’t really mix well.
+So let’s look at this another way, let’s say you have a bowl full of M&Ms that you like to snack on and your youngest offspring decides that they are going to be cheeky and mix in a bowl full of Skittles candies.
+For those not necessarily familiar with these two things, M&Ms and Skittles are two colorful candy-shelled treats that look very similar but one is chocolate and the other is citrus, two flavors that don’t mix well.
 So to remedy the situation we need to sort the candies and we decide to sort them by type and color.
 So all the green M&Ms go together in one pile and all the green Skittles go together in another pile, all the red M&Ms and all the red Skittles, and so on and so on.
 When we are done we have distinct piles of M&Ms and Skittles separated by color and we can arrange them visually such that we can quickly see where a new candy falls.

 You can see that in the sorting of our candies, we have already started to lay out patterns and groupings that can make it easier to relate the candies together and to find the piles we need when sorting new candies as we find them.
 A vector embedding takes this visual representation and applies a mathematical representation to its position.
 A simple way to think about this is if we assign each position with a different value.